alvaropuentedev/elite-score/README.md

 </details>

 ## About The Project
-Web site about sports score with diferents sports to follow, make fetch to API Rest in server side for get endpoints with the games data and use this in the front for show stats, highlights and more..
+Web site about sports score with diferents sports to follow, make fetch to API Rest in server side for get endpoints with the games data and use this in the front for show stats, highlights and news..

+Project deployed in vercel running a express.js server there: https://elite-score.vercel.app/

 ### Built With
 <br />